CarletonComputerScienceSociety/website/content/hackthetunnels/2024-2025/challenges/28-improve-timetable-styling.md

 preview: "images/event_posters/2023-2024/hack_the_tunnels.jpg"
 ---

 Improve the user experience by updating the **styling** of the [`<Timetable/>`](https://github.com/CarletonComputerScienceSociety/hack-the-tunnels-starter-2024/blob/main/client/src/components/Timetable/Timetable.tsx) component to make it more visually appealing and user-friendly.

 You can enhance the layout, colors, spacing, and overall design to improve clarity and usability for students.

+This component has definitely got some "spaghetti code".
+Have Fun :)

 <br/>